Water quality simulation¶

 Sources include the following information:

-- MASS source represents a booster source with fixed mass flow rate.
+MASS source represents a booster source with a fixed mass flow rate.

-- FLOWPACED source represents a booster source with fixed concentration at the inflow of the node.
+FLOWPACED source represents a booster source with a fixed concentration at the inflow of the node.

-- SETPOINT source represents a booster source with fixed concentration at the outflow of the node.
+SETPOINT source represents a booster source with a fixed concentration at the outflow of the node.